liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/01-publishing-files/09-checkout-edit-files.markdown

 ## Checking Out and Editing Files

 When you check out a document in the Document Library, only you can make changes to it until you check it back in.
-This prevents conflicting edits by multiple users on the same document.
-While the file is checked out, you can download it, replace it, move it to another Document Library folder, check it in, or cancel the checkout.
+This prevents conflicting edits on the same document by multiple users.
+When you check out a file, you can download it, replace it, move it to another Document Library folder, check it in, or cancel the checkout.
 Checking in a file also increments its version, which lets you keep track of changes.